 Bio

 Roxana is an architect and designer based in Edinburgh, United Kingdom, seamlessly blending academic prowess with practical expertise.
-Having earned her BSc degree with distinction from Iran University of Science and Technology in 2011, she embarked on a remarkable academic journey that ultimately led her to submit her PhD in the School of Architecture and Landscape Architecture at the University of Edinburgh in January 2015.
+Having earned her BSc degree with distinction from Iran University of Science and Technology in 2011, she embarked on a remarkable academic journey that ultimately led her to submit her PhD in the School of Architecture and Landscape Architecture at the University of Edinburgh.

-Currently serving as a senior Architectural Technologist and Designer in Edinburgh, Roxana's professional journey reflects her dedication to pushing the boundaries of architectural design.
+Currently serving as a landscape architect in Edinburgh, Roxana's professional journey reflects her dedication to pushing the boundaries of design.
 Her postgraduate studies in Architecture and Technology, completed in 2014, laid the foundation for her doctoral research under the guidance of Professor Richard Coyne.
 Roxana's research focuses on the intersection of architecture, technology, and biosemiotics, with a particular emphasis on data-driven technologies in architecture.

 As an interdisciplinary design researcher, Roxana brings a unique perspective to contemporary architectural propositions.
 Her approach to architecture as a creative practice is both top-down and bottom-up, challenging traditional design processes and methodologies.
 Her primary research interests lie in urban informatics, data-driven innovations, and the integration of biology and nature into architectural concepts.